DATES TO BE ANNOUNCED

 Students of all majors and community members are welcome to audition!

-The Music Department offers free instrument rental for students enrolled in ensembles.
+*The Music Department offers free instrument rental for all CSUEB students enrolled in ensembles.

 Choral singing has always been an important activity at CSUEB.
 The Choral Program existed long before the University had a campus, with students from all majors singing masterpieces, inspiring audiences and making lifelong friends.

 The Choirs have been acclaimed for their sensitive and exciting performances of varied and demanding repertoire.
 Music critics have rated them among the finest choirs in the San Francisco Bay Area.
 CSU East Bay choirs have performed with the San Francisco and Oakland Symphony Orchestras, the San Francisco Chamber Orchestra, and Composers Inc. in San Francisco, and have appeared in conventions of the American Choral Directors Association and the California Music Educators Association.
 The Choirs have toured nationally and internationally, most recently to Eastern Europe and Mexico, and have also performed several world premieres of major choral works composed specifically for them, including P.D.Q.
 Bach's Liebeslieder Polkas, which Peter Schickele "discovered" in 1979 and Libby Larsen's If I Begin to Sing, commissioned in honor of CSU East Bay's 40th Anniversary, as well as works by CSUEB faculty and student composers.

 The University Bands are recognized for innovative programming and superb musicianship in performance.
 During the past several years, over thirty new works for wind band, composed by CSU East Bay faculty, students, and alumni have received their premiere performances.